SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/calibration_app/readme.md

 ## 1. Purpose / Scope

-This application demonstrates the procedure to calibrate the carrier frequency offset, Tx gain offset and few more parameters and update them to the Flash/Efuse.
+This application demonstrates the procedure to calibrate the carrier frequency offset, EVM offset, Tx gain offset and few more parameters and update them to the Flash/Efuse.
 Customers need to calibrate these two parameters on their platforms after chip integration.

 ## 2. Prerequisites / Setup Requirements